 A good Excel class might teach you the basics or the advanced stuff, but the best overall online Excel class covers everything.

-For around $105, this Excel from Beginner to Advanced class with Kyle Pew on Udemy walks you through dynamic reports, maintaining large datasets, and automation for enhanced workflow support.
+For $149.99, this Excel from Beginner to Advanced class with Kyle Pew on Udemy walks you through dynamic reports, maintaining large datasets, and automation for enhanced workflow support.

-With an almost perfect rating, this is the ideal pick for anyone who wants to get better at using Excel.
+With an almost five-star rating, this is the ideal pick for anyone who wants to get better at using Excel.

 Best Free: Excel for Windows Training